daiva-sadauskiene/lab4-brute-force-detection/README.md

 - Queried failed login events in Microsoft Sentinel using Kusto
 - Verified that the block was successful by confirming no further activity from the IP
 - Strengthened understanding of end-to-end incident response: detection → analysis → mitigation → validation

+🎯 Lessons Learned
+- Real Defender alerts can indicate brute-force attacks even without a real user on the machine
+- Alert data and Kusto logs can be used together to validate malicious behavior
+- Creating custom indicators in Defender is an effective way to mitigate threats
+- Always confirm mitigation worked by verifying absence of future attempts